vejlebib/visual_relation/README.md

 visual_relation
 ===============

-Stand-alone PHP application that implement the Visual relations browser
+Stand-alone application that implement the Visual relations browser

 The visual relation browser has its own repo at: